bogdanr/bogdanr.github.io/_posts/2013-11-14-php-on-google-app-engine.md

 ## Conclusion:

 App Engine for PHP seems awesome if you develop specifically for it and if you are fine with going on purpose into vendor lock-in.
 For other situations also consider the alternatives (shared hosting, virtual machines, etc.).

+#### Update 1 (18 Dec 2013):

+I figured out how much it costs to run the smallest setup for hosting WordPress. **For the past month the cost was $15.25** in total from which the Google SQL D0 Service was ~$15.
+I didn't make any requests to the site after testing it initially but CloudSQL charged me for ~75% of the hours because every few hours there were some read and write openration.
+Also, in the logs there are a few unknown errors associated with backups.